Aromatherapy Spray Lawsuit | 2025 Latest Updates

 CDC Recommendation on Gem Room Spray Lemon, Gem Room Spray Lime

-The U.S. Centers for Disease Control and Prevention urges anyone who purchased recalled aromatherapy spray to take the following steps:
+The U.S. Centers for Disease Control and Prevention urges anyone who purchased recalled aromatherapy spray to take the following steps

 1. Stop using this product immediately.
 Do not open the bottle.
-Do not attempt to throw away in regular trash or dispose of the bottle.
+Do not attempt to throw it away in regular trash or dispose of the bottle.

 2. Double bag the bottle in clean, clear zip-top resealable bags and place in a small cardboard box.
 Return the bagged and boxed product to a Walmart store.